jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (p) providing for the exemption of permit holders, either wholly or partially, and either absolutely or conditionally, from any of the conditions of their permits or from the provisions of any regulations for the time being in force under this Act:
   (q) the prevention of the waste or loss of petroleum:
   (qa) regulating the decommissioning of petroleum infrastructure and the plugging and abandonment of wells:
-  (qb) exempting specified classes of permit holders or licence holders from the obligation to decommission specified classes of petroleum infrastructure, or to plug and abandon specified classes of wells, or both, or deferring any or all of those obligations:
+  (qb) exempting specified classes of permit holders or licence holders from the obligation to decommission specified classes of petroleum infrastructure (in whole or in part), or to plug and abandon specified classes of wells, or both, or deferring any or all of those obligations (in whole or in part):
   (qc) declaring petroleum infrastructure and classes or items of petroleum infrastructure to be or not to be, as the case requires, relevant older petroleum infrastructure:
   (qd) declaring an individual well or class of wells to be, or not to be, as the case requires, to be a relevant older well or relevant older wells:
   (qe) requiring permit holders and licence holders to notify the chief executive of the likely date on which production will cease at any well, or in any field, at specified times:
-  (qf) regulating the making of payments for post-decommissioning work, the establishment and operation of accounts into which those payments are deposited, and the use of, and accounting for, funds in those accounts:
+  (qf)
-  (qg) exempting specified classes of permit holders or licence holders from the obligation to make post-decommissioning payments under section 89ZV (either in whole or in part):
+  (qg) exempting specified classes of permit holders or licence holders from the obligation to carry out, and meet the costs of, post-decommissioning work under section 89ZV (either in whole or in part):
   (qh) prescribing requirements in relation to the ongoing monitoring of a permit or licence holder’s financial position and assessing their financial capability under sections 89ZF to 89ZK:
+  (qha) prescribing arrangements or other things that are or are not to be treated as financial securities:
-  (qi) regulating the setting, obtaining and maintaining of financial securities that permit holders and licence holders may be required to obtain and maintain, which may include, without limitation,—
+  (qi) regulating the setting, obtaining and maintaining of financial security arrangements that are required to be put in place and maintained, which may include, without limitation,—
     (i) setting criteria that the Minister must consider under section 89ZM(1)﻿(b) when deciding the kinds and amounts of financial security to be required:
     (ii) specifying matters to be considered by the Minister when determining the amounts that are required to be secured (including 1 or more formulas or other methods of calculating those amounts):
     (iii) prescribing circumstances in which certain kinds of securities will or will not be permitted: